H-isaac23/Youtube-Streams-Liker/README.md

 ```

 ### 2.
-Create an instance of the class StreamLiker, and pass in the path for the text file for the channel ids of the channels you want checked, the email, and then the password of your youtube account.
+Create an instance of the class StreamLiker, and pass in the path for the text file for the channel ids of the channels you want to check for active streams.
-And the configure the driver by passing the path for the driver and the options.(Driver options is optional)

 Example:
 ``` python